About Christi Marie Creative

 I have been designing all different types of print projects for my friends and family after I got my BFA in Graphic Design in 2005, and everyone around me started encouraging me to make it my own business instead of just a hobby.
-I come from a family of entrepreneurs and know how hard it can be, and as a result I was unsure and wary of taking the next step.
+I come from a family of entrepreneurs and know how hard it can be, and as a result was unsure and wary of taking the next step.
 I even went back to school for English (I think it may have been my way of prolonging making a decision!) and graduated in 2010.
-But after graduation I still went back to my design degree, and at the age of 29 I decided to take the plunge and start Christi Marie Creative!
+But after graduation, I still went back to my design degree, and at the age of 29, I decided to take the plunge and start Christi Marie Creative!

 What makes your business unique?

 I really try to cater to any type of printing need—basically, I subscribe to the belief that if it can be printed, I can create it!
 I will design paper products like invitations and business cards, but I also do t-shirts, canvas designs, hats…anything that can be printed on!
-Also, I really try to put myself in my client’s shoes—they are paying me to provide a service, and I keep that always in mind when I am building a relationship with a client.
+Also, I really try to put myself in my client’s shoes.
+They are paying me to provide a service, and I always keep that in mind when I am building a relationship with a client.

 Can you describe the process of starting Christi Marie Creative?

-It really is funny—one day I woke up and said “I’m ready.”
+It really is funny—one day I woke up and said, “I’m ready.”
 I just felt like it was time to put the plan in motion.
 I got out of bed, filed my papers to form an LLC that day, and did a ton of research on what small businesses and graphic designers do to get their company off the ground.
 I set up a website and Facebook page, and then just really started from there!

 What do you like best about being a business owner?

 I still get excited about a new client and the opportunity to design something for them!
 It’s a rush when I hear my email chime and see an inquiry from a prospective client.
-I love the sense of accomplishment when I design something that a client loves and also just knowing that I started from scratch in creating my own business.
+I love the sense of accomplishment when I design something that a client loves and knowing that I started from scratch in creating my own business.

 What do you like least?